 The ladders for the treehouse were another big decision; we actually had two to make, the second of which you can sort of see if you look really hard through the chop saw in this picture.

-That second ladder provides access into the treehouse through a small “trap door” opening in the floorboards (there’s still no “door” and may never be – pinched fingie alert!).
-This ladder style is a little more straight forward, and easier to climb too.
+That second ladder provides access into the treehouse through a small “trap door” opening in the floorboards (more about the finished trap door here).
+This ladder style is a straightforward, and easier to climb too.
 Since you’re accessing straight up into the treehouse, I added dowels into the wall here to grasp onto as you’re entering the enclosure.

-The ceiling structure was a detail I anticipated as much as I did the round window (read about how we cut that round window here); to keep in the modern look and feel, we constructed the roof to be slanted (I think it falls 16″ over 12-feet), which is also enough to allow rainwater to easily flow off.
-Best case scenario, the roof would have completely covered the front porch area too, but our measurements (or lack thereof) made the overall treehouse a little longer than we envisioned originally, and so we settled with an even ~12″ overhang on the front and back, which I think worked out beautifully.
+The ceiling structure was a detail I anticipated as much as the round window (read about how we cut that round window here); to keep in the modern look and feel, we constructed the roof to be slanted (I think it falls 16″ over 12-feet).

 Each of the three boards up there was hand-notched out by Pete to allow it to sit in place, and was also toenailed securely with the framing nail gun (we used that tool a lot during this project; highly, highly recommended).
 We considered adding hurricane ties for added reinforcement, but without them it felt really sturdy, especially once we began layering on the ceiling structure that ran perpendicular.
 They’re always something that we could add on later, since it’s an open structure.

-Somewhere in between finishing the railings and ladders, and installing the roof, we sprayed the raw woods with more of the opaque Oxford Brown stain; in our second round of staining, I noted intentionally that we were diluting the opaque water-based stain by 50%, which did a lot to stretch our second gallon of stain and finish the job without completely eliminating the opacity of the stain.
+Somewhere in between finishing the railings and ladders, and installing the roof, we sprayed the raw woods with more of the opaque Oxford Brown stain; we continued to dilute the opaque water-based stain by 50%, which did a lot to stretch our stain and finish the job without completely eliminating the opacity of the stain.
 (Read more about the staining strategy here.)

-The roof was one of the only materials we knew we wanted to use when we started this project; we figured it would be easy to find something corrugated, like your average shed or your grandma’s carport.
-I like fabric roofs on play spaces well enough, but they’re a little more temporary than I cared to install here (my mom was always sewing new ones for my childhood treehouse using sailcloth, crafty lady).
-A roof finished with shingles was a viable option too, if it wouldn’t have made the treehouse seem too… professionally finished, and nicer than our barn.
-Our color preferences limited us in the corrugated department, and the fact that we needed pieces that were 12″ in length narrowed us down to a Polycarbonate roofing product at our local Lowe’s (those tall sheets on the right):
+The corrugated roof was one of the only materials we knew we wanted to use when we started this project; we figured it would be easy to find.
+A roof finished with shingles was a viable option too, but transparent polycarbonate would let in more light.
+We needed pieces that were 12′ in length which narrowed us down to a Polycarbonate roofing product at our local Lowe’s (those tall sheets on the right):

-Naturally, can’t really see the actual product that we bought in that above photo; it’d be the dark/black panel peeking out to the left of Pete.
-It’s most closely described like sunglasses, transparent but tinted, so when used as a roofing material, you can see straight up through to the sky, but be shaded from the direct sunshine.
+The polycarbonate roofing we chose is most closely described as sunglasses, transparent but tinted.
+When used as a roofing material, you can see straight up through to the sky, but be shaded from the direct sunshine.

-We had to get a couple of boxes of special screws to attach this – if you were to drill right through the plastic you’d be dealing with water leaking issues, so the recommended fasteners have a rubber gasket-like seal on them to help divert rainwater.
-At roughly $33/each, we needed 5 sheets of the polycarbonate and 2 boxes of screws to account for the necessary overlaps in panels, so it might not have been the least expensive route, but it has definitely been keeping our treehouse dry and letting in enough natural light to enjoy the space into the evening.
+We had to get a couple of boxes of special screws to attach the polycarbonate.
+If you were to drill right through the plastic you’d be dealing with water leaking issues, so the recommended fasteners have a rubber gasket-like seal on them to help divert rainwater.
+At roughly $33/each (in 2014), we needed 5 sheets of polycarbonate and 2 boxes of screws to account for the necessary overlaps in panels.
+It might not have been the least expensive route, but it has kept our treehouse dry.

 If you want to talk about saving a few dollars, the ceiling braces that run directly below the plastic roofing were ripped from leftover deck boards, a quick way we managed to save ~$15.
 I also didn’t stain the top of them, because why?

-We’re considering it “done” for awhile; we’re still going to install swings at some point in the coming weeks, but the novelty is in the treehouse itself right now, so we’re not rushing ourselves on it.
-Also, there are some finishing touches that I’ll add to the interior as I get around to it (paint treatments, pulley system, pegboards), and when I find the right set of outdoor children’s furniture, I’ll scoop it right up so Julia and her friends have a comfortable place to play with their toys and make me precious art.
-The kid art is incredible lately.
+We’re considering it “done” for awhile.
+We are going to install swings at some point in the coming weeks, but the novelty is in the treehouse itself right now, so we’re not rushing ourselves.
+Also, there are some finishing touches that I’ll add to the interior as I get around to it (paint treatments, pulley system, pegboards).
+And when I find the right set of outdoor children’s furniture, I’ll scoop it right up so the kids can have added space to play and draw.

 Before I head out, I’ll leave you with some photos that I took this morning: